-Discussion, Zone A
+Discussion, Zone A:

-The failure rate among sites in Zone A of the Silvermine River is most likely due to incidence of rainfall occurring on or near sampling days.
-Rainfall would have increased the effects of runoff into the river and this combined with the warm temperatures and dryness of the summer would have led to a concentrating of bacteria levels in the river.
+The likely reason for site failure in terms of E. coli in Zone A of the Silvermine River was the occurrence of 1.42 inches of rainfall on 8/13/2014 that significantly elevated the bacteria levels in Zone A and Belden Hill Brook specifically.
+The rainfall would have increased the effects of runoff into the river.
 The Silvermine River has a large proportion of homes directly along the river with most of the area employing septic systems.
-Any malfunctions or issues with these septic systems, such as a breakout, often result in large bacteria concentrations entering the river.
+Any malfunctions or issues with these septic systems, such as a breakout, or infiltration of sewage into the river may result in large bacteria concentrations entering the river.

-Despite a couple of individual data points not meeting the CT DEEP criterion for dissolved oxygen (DO), Zone A had acceptable DO readings.
+Dissolved oxygen levels were excellent during the monitoring period.
+No individual reading or average concentration failed to meet the CT DEEP criterion for dissolved oxygen.
 While water levels were lower due to the lack of rain, the tree cover along the river helps to limit the effects of the increasing water temperatures.

-While the proximity of homes and more importantly septic systems to the water represents a likely vector for sewage infiltration into the Silvermine River, some positive impact may be achieved by the presence of riparian buffer between properties which will help to buffer the river from the effects of runoff.
+While the proximity of homes and more importantly septic systems to the water represents a likely vector for sewage infiltration into the Silvermine River, some positive impact may be achieved by the presence of riparian buffer along the river banks between properties which will help to buffer the river from the effects of runoff.
 Conductivity ranges for the sites in Zone A were limited when compared to other rivers in the area.
-The dryness of the summer outside of June had a direct effect on the flow rate in the river.
-This decreased river volume helped concentrate the accumulation of bacteria in the waterway
+The dryness of the summer outside of July had a direct effect on the flow rate in the river.
+This decreased river volume possibly helped concentrate the accumulation of bacteria in the waterway.
+Conversely, the lack of storm water runoff may have reduced bacteria impact at susceptible areas.